Securities selection best suited to our asset allocation strategy

-In our qualitative stock selection, we are looking for companies with a solid and sustainable business model that we fully understand.
+Qualitative securities selection, to us, means finding companies with solid and sustainable business models that we fully understand.

-In our quantitative stock selection, we select stocks primarily according to risk factors: value (low-priced stocks), momentum (“past winner"), low-beta (defensive stocks) and quality (companies with stable earnings and cash flows).
-On the bond side, we focus on credit risk premiums and market inefficiencies.
+Quantitative securities selection, to us, means, on the equity side, finding stock primarily based on risk factors: value (attractively priced), momentum (“past winners”), low beta (defensive stocks), and quality (companies with stable earning and cashflows).
+On the bonds side, we focus on credit risk premiums and market inefficiencies.

-In contrast to classic selection criteria, risk factors offer empirically more robust diversification and a more stable excess return.
-The implementation is carried out using a proprietary scoring model in which each risk factor consists of a large number of inputs.
+In contradistinction to classic selection criteria, risk factors offer, empirically speaking, more robust diversification and a more stable excess return.
+Risks are identified by means of a proprietary scoring model in which every risk factor is comprised of numerous data points.